-Better understanding of the cause of Alzheimer's disease: New suggestion for a possible treatmentDecember 14th, 2012 in Alzheimer's disease & dementia
+Better understanding of the cause of Alzheimer's disease: New suggestion for a possible treatmentDecember 14, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Alzheimer's disease is the most common form of dementia, affecting over 35 million people worldwide.
 It is generally assumed that the clumping of beta-amyloid (Aß) protein causes neuronal loss in patients.
 Medication focuses on reducing Aß42, one of the most common proteins and the most harmful.
 University of Twente PhD student Annelies Vandersteen is refining the current approach.
 She explains: "The results of my research provide a broader understanding of the processes that lead to Alzheimer's disease and in this way may help to bring about new medication".